Open-pit mining: Extraction

+Miners typically drill a series of test holes to locate an underground ore body.
+From the extracted samples, they can determine the extent of the ore.
+This helps them determine the likely location of the veins or benches of ore and its commercial value.
+Open-pit mines that produce building materials and dimension stone are commonly referred to as quarries.

 Open-cast mines are dug on benches, which describe vertical levels of the hole.
 The interval of the benches depends on the deposit being mined, the mineral being mined, and the size of the machinery that is being used.
 Generally, large mine benches are 12 to 15 metres thick.
 In contrast, many quarries do not use benches, as they are usually shallow.
 Mining can be conducted on more than one bench at a time, and access to different benches is done with a system of ramps.
 The width of each bench is determined by the size of the equipment being used, generally 20–40 metres wide.
 Downward ramps are created to allow mining on a new level to begin.
 This new level will become progressively wider to form the new pit bottom.

 Most walls of the pit are generally mined on an angle less than vertical.
 Waste rock is stripped when the pit becomes deeper, therefore this angle is a safety precaution to prevent and minimize damage and danger from rock falls.
 However, this depends on how weathered and eroded the rocks are, and the type of rocks involved.
 It also depends on the amount of structural weaknesses occur within the rocks, such as a faults, shears, joints or foliations.

 The walls are stepped.
 The inclined section of the wall is known as the batter, and the flat part of the step is known as the bench or berm.
 The steps in the walls help prevent rock falls continuing down the entire face of the wall.
 In some instances additional ground support is required and rock bolts, cable bolts and shotcrete are used.
 De-watering bores may be used to relieve water pressure by drilling horizontally into the wall, which is often enough to cause failures in the wall by itself.

 A haul road is usually situated at the side of the pit, forming a ramp up which trucks can drive, carrying ore and waste rock.

+After closure

+Open-pit mines are typically worked until either the mineral resource is exhausted, or an increasing ratio of overburden to ore makes further mining uneconomic.
+After open-pit mines are closed, they are sometimes converted to landfills for disposal of solid waste.
+Some form of water control is usually required to keep the mine pit from becoming a lake.
+Several former open-pit mines have been deliberately converted into artificial lakes, forming areas such as the Lusatian Lake District, the Central German Lake District or the Upper Palatinate Lake District.
+A particular concern in the formation of these lakes is acid mine drainage.